Girl Gone Gourmet

 • Same goes for the bacon.
 I’m happy to cook it ahead of time, chop it, and then store it separately in the fridge.
 It will lose some of its crispiness, but it will be a whole lot crispier if you keep it out of the salad until you’re ready to serve it.

 • You can toss the pasta with the spinach and onion.
 As far as the dressing goes, I add about 3/4 of it to the pasta reserving the rest until I’m ready to serve it.
-The pasta will absorb some while it chills in the fridge, so tossing it with the reserved dressing right before serving will revive its creamy texture.
+The pasta will absorb some when you refrigerate it, so tossing it with the reserved dressing right before serving will revive its creamy texture.

 Happy pasta-salad-making,